KevinGastelum/MyDataEngineering/README.md

 # ssh -i "redditdataengineering-pair.pem" ubuntu@ec2{YOUR INSTANCE}

-Run the following command inside your AWS EC2 instance to generate your AWS Session token. --duration-seconds can be any number
-# aws sts get-session-token --duration-seconds 3600
+Run the following command inside your AWS EC2 instance to generate your AWS Session token. --duration-seconds can be any number configure aws aws sts get-session-token --duration-seconds 3600